baturalpguven/AI-Driven-Furniture-Assembly-Tracking-System/README.md

-# AI-Driven Furniture Assembly Tracking System (MAAF)
+# AI-Driven Furniture Assembly Tracking System

 Term project for 3D data collection using Intel Realsense stereo cameras and ROS system to understand furniture assembly by analyzing human actions and mistake detection.